Beatrice Chebet

-Beatrice Chebet (born 5 March 2000) is a Kenyan long-distance runner who is the world record holder in the 5000 metres, the women's only and mixed 5 kilometre run, and the 10,000 metres.
-She won the gold medal at the 2024 Summer Olympics in the 5000 m and 10,000 m races, becoming the third woman in history to win both events at the same Olympic games.
-She is nicknamed the "smiling assassin".

-In 2022, Chebet won gold medals in the 5000 m at the Commonwealth Games, African Championships, and Diamond League, and a silver medal in the 5000 m at the World Championships.
-Chebet also won gold medals at the 2023 and 2024 World Cross Country Championships.
+Beatrice Chebet (born 5 March 2000) is a Kenyan long-distance runner and world record holder in the 5000 meters, 10,000 meters, and road 5k.
+She won gold medals in both the 5000 and 10,000 m at the 2024 Summer Olympics and repeated the double at the 2025 World Athletics Championships.
+In the 5000 m, Chebet won the silver medal at the 2022 World Championships, and the bronze in 2023.
+Chebet is a three-time World Cross Country champion, having won the junior race in 2019 and the senior race in 2023 and 2024.
+Additionally, Chebet was the 5000 m champion at the 2018 World U20 Championships, the 2022 Commonwealth Games, and the 2022 African Championships.

-Chebet won gold medals in the 5000 m at the 2018 IAAF World U20 Championships and the Junior women section of the 2019 World Cross Country Championships.

 Chebet trains in Londiani, Kericho County.

 Early life and junior career

 Chebet was born on 5 March 2000, the daughter of Francis and Lilian Kirui.
 While at primary school, she raced in 5000 m events, and went on to attend Saramek Secondary School, Londiani, graduating from there in 2013.
 She joined the Lemotit Athletics Club in November 2016.

 In June 2018, at the age of 18, Chebet won the Kenyan Under-20s 5000 metres.
 A month later at Tampere 2018, she became the first Kenyan woman and the first non-Ethiopian since 2006 to win the 5000 m title at the World U20 Championships in Athletics.

 At the 2019 World Cross Country Championships, the top three athletes in the women's U20 race – Chebet and the Ethiopian duo of Alemitu Tariku and Tsigie Gebreselama – were all awarded the time of 20:50 as they finished together.
 Tariku was initially announced as the winner, with Gebreselama awarded silver.
 However, after the photo finish footage was reviewed Chebet received the gold medal.
 During the same year, Chebet won the Kenyan U20 National Cross Country Championships.